beginning of content

 The main treatment for Fabry disease is called enzyme replacement therapy.
 This involves getting an intravenous infusion (a drip) each fortnight to replace the enzyme your body is missing.

-A newer type of treatment, called oral chaperone therapy, is also available but is only suitable for people over 16 who have a particular type of Fabry disease.
+There is a newer type of treatment available called oral chaperone therapy.
+This is taken as a pill.
+It is only suitable if you are over 16 years old and have a particular type of Fabry disease.

 The cost of both these treatments is covered under the Australian Government's Life Saving Drugs Program for people who meet criteria for approved therapy.